curl/curl/docs/SECURITY-PROCESS.md

 resource leak is then expected to *not* cause a security problem.

 Of course there can be a discussion if a leak is small or not.
 A large leak can be considered a security problem due to the DOS risk.
+If leaked memory contains sensitive data it might also qualify as a security problem.

 ## Never-ending transfers